MOH 'facilitating' tests for visitors to camera store where COVID-19 case may have been in contact with infected employee

 Those who are unwell when contacted will be taken to the hospital for further medical assessment.

-MOH advised all visitors to SLR Revolution during the affected dates to monitor their health and seek medical attention promptly should they develop acute respiratory infection symptoms.
+MOH advised all visitors to the shop during the affected dates to monitor their health and seek medical attention promptly should they develop acute respiratory infection symptoms.

+The employee who went to work at the Excelsior shop is a 61-year-old Singaporean man.
+He had onset of symptoms on Aug 17 and tested positive on Aug 20.
+MOH said that he had gone to work during his infectious period.

+He is also linked to another case, a 65-year-old Singaporean woman who tested positive for COVID-19 on Aug 23.
+She had been placed in quarantine and was tested during quarantine to determine her status.

 NEW LOCATIONS VISITED BY COVID-19 CASES

-Our Tampines Hub and two stores in Elias Mall were added to the list of public places visited by COVID-19 cases in the community during their infectious period.
+Separately, MOH on Thursday also added Our Tampines Hub and two stores in Elias Mall to a list of public places visited by COVID-19 cases in the community during their infectious period.

 Our Tampines Hub was visited between 3pm and 3.45pm on Aug 22.
 The 623 F&B outlet and Sheng Siong supermarket were visited between 7.45am and 9.05am on Aug 19.